Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 -

-What to watch: efficiency over peak clocks
+Efficiency over peak clocks

 Graphics and multimedia